 Zoho is a robust, feature-rich CRM

 Zoho dominates when it comes to reporting tools, managing the sales process and a sales team, and advanced CRM tools.
-It has advanced analytics tools, financial management, sales and marketing automation that is ideal for enterprise level businesses.
+It has advanced analytics tools, financial management, sales and marketing automation that is ideal for enterprise-level businesses.
+There are also other Zoho alternatives, such as Insightly, which could be worth considering for larger businesses.

 Zoho can be complicated with a steep learning curve